tjanczuk/git-azure/README.md

 Then, go to ```http://your_service_name.cloudapp.net/foobar.com```.
 You should get a response from the second application you just added.
 You can also fo to ```http://your_service_name.cloudapp.net/hello``` and receive a response from the first application.

-At this point you have two node.js applications running on a single VM on the same port 80.
+At this point you have two node.js applications running on a single VM on the same port 80 (and 443 for SSL protected requests).

 ##  Host name based routing